taylor91davis/GitHub-Fundamentals-and-Project-13-Submission/README.md

 TODO: Specify which Beats you successfully installed Metricbeat & Filebeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from each machine:10.1.0.4
 TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., Winlogbeat collects Windows logs, which we use to track user logon events, etc.
 Filebeat collects log events, and forwards the information to Elasticsearch or Logstash for indexing.
 Metricbeat collects system metrics from the operating system as well as system services.